The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • strategic decisions

-The PMO must be perceived as a partner, and not simply as a control body.
+The PMO should be perceived as a partner, and not as a mere supervisory body.

-However, processes, skills and organizational culture remain the determining factors.
+However, processes, skills and organisational culture remain key.

 Challenges and pitfalls to avoid

-Even with the best intentions, many PMOs fail to reach their potential.
+Even with the best intentions, many PMOs fail to reach their full potential.

 • lack of executive support